content-services/zest/release/docs/PatchedcontainerContainerPushRepository.md

 `func (o *PatchedcontainerContainerPushRepository) UnsetRetainRepoVersions()`

 UnsetRetainRepoVersions ensures that no value is present for RetainRepoVersions, not even an explicit nil
-### GetDescription

-`func (o *PatchedcontainerContainerPushRepository) GetDescription() string`

-GetDescription returns the Description field if non-nil, zero value otherwise.

-### GetDescriptionOk

-`func (o *PatchedcontainerContainerPushRepository) GetDescriptionOk() (*string, bool)`

-GetDescriptionOk returns a tuple with the Description field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDescription

-`func (o *PatchedcontainerContainerPushRepository) SetDescription(v string)`

-SetDescription sets Description field to given value.

-### HasDescription

-`func (o *PatchedcontainerContainerPushRepository) HasDescription() bool`

-HasDescription returns a boolean if a field has been set.

-### SetDescriptionNil

-`func (o *PatchedcontainerContainerPushRepository) SetDescriptionNil(b bool)`

- SetDescriptionNil sets the value for Description to be an explicit nil

-### UnsetDescription
-`func (o *PatchedcontainerContainerPushRepository) UnsetDescription()`

-UnsetDescription ensures that no value is present for Description, not even an explicit nil
 ### GetName

 `func (o *PatchedcontainerContainerPushRepository) GetName() string`